-LATECOMERS AGREEMENT

-THIS AGREEMENT is entered into as of the day of, 20, by and between the Flathead County Board of County Commissioners, Party of the First Part and hereinafter referred to as COUNTY, and

-("Name of DEVELOPER")
+LATECOMERS AGREEMENT THIS AGREEMENT is entered into as of the day of, 20, by a between the Flathead County Board of County Commissioners, Party of the First Part and hereinafter referred to as COUNTY, and and ("Name of DEVELOPER") a (Individual, Company or Corporation) located at (Street Address/P.O.

-a

-(Individual, Company or Corporation) located at

-(Street Address/P.O.
 Box) (City, County, State, Zip Code) Party of the Second Part and hereinafter referred to as DEVELOPER.

-WITNESSETH: THAT WHEREAS, the DEVELOPER is the owner and developer of a new subdivision

-known as

-(Name of Subdivision)

-(Name of Subdivision) located at . and

-(Name of Subdivision) located at, and (Location of Subdivision)

-located at, and

-located at

-located at

-located at
+WITNESSETH: THAT WHEREAS, the DEVELOPER is the owner and developer of a new subdivis sion known as(Name of Subdivision) located at, and (Location of Subdivision) WHERAS , the COUNTY owns and maintains a public roadway system that serves properties within the unincorporated Flathead County for the benefit of the public.
+WHEREAS , the COUNTY has conditioned its' approval of the final plat of the subdivision, , (Name of Subdivision) upon the conditions as set forth in the preliminary Plat of the Subdivision and all its